CartoDB/mobile-sdk/doc/geocoding.md

 In layman's terms, geocoding is when you enter an address (text) and the output is latitude/longitude, reverse geocoding is when you click on the map, and it finds a nearby address or point of interest.

-This section describes how to access prepackaged routing code from our Sample Apps and how to implement geocoding and reverse geocoding in your mobile app.

 ### Existing Samples

 For minimal geocoding implementation, use our sample app code for different mobile platforms.
 You can add this sample code to your mobile project.